Tapeworm infection - Hymenolepsis

 Exams and Tests

-Examination of the stool for eggs confirms the diagnosis.
+A stool exam for the tapeworm eggs confirms the diagnosis.

 The treatment for this condition is a single dose of praziquantel, repeated in 10 days.